-Artificial Intelligence has brought a revolutionary change in every aspect of our life in this era of technology.
+Artificial Intelligence has brought a revolutionary change in every aspect of our lives in this era of technology.
 When we see autonomous cars, smartphones, electronic devices, or robotics around us, we can witness a glimpse of the opportunities created by incorporating AI.
 Besides, new generation AI processors are much more powerful, and tasks like image processing, machine vision, machine learning, deep learning, and artificial neural networks can be done more efficiently.
-The list of top AI chip manufacturers includes Tencent, Samsung Electronics, LG Electronics in this industry which also establish themselves as key contenders in the AI chip market.
+The list of top AI chip manufacturers includes Tencent, Samsung Electronics, and LG Electronics in this industry which also establish themselves as key contenders in the AI chip market.
 So, we would not be wrong to assume that the involvement of the leading tech giants will definitely propel the growth of AI technologies to a great extent in the coming years.
-The core processor architectures that are commonly used in AI systems are divided in three categories i.e., Scalar, Vector, and Spatial.
+The core processor architectures that are commonly used in AI systems are divided into three categories, i.e., Scalar, Vector, and Spatial.

 Processors Used In AI Systems

 A modern CPU is designed to perform well at a wide variety of tasks, for instance, it can be programmed as a SISD machine to give output in a certain order.
 However, each CISC instruction gets converted to a chain of multiple RISC instructions for execution on a single data element (MISD).
 It will look at all the instructions and data that we feed and it will line them up in parallel to execute data on many execution units (MIMD).
-Also, with multiple cores and multiple threads running in parallel to use resources simultaneously on a single-core, almost any type of parallelism can be implemented.
+Also, with multiple cores and multiple threads running in parallel to use resources simultaneously on a single core, almost any type of parallelism can be implemented.

 If a CPU were to operate in a simple SISD mode, grabbing each instruction and data element one at a time from memory, it would be exceptionally slow, no matter how high the frequency is clocked at.
 In a modern processor, only a relatively small portion of the chip area is dedicated to actually performing arithmetic and logic.
 The rest is dedicated to predicting what the program will do next, and lining up the instructions and data for efficient execution without violating any causality constraints.
 Therefore, conditional branching is most relevant to the CPU’s performance versus other architectures.
-Instead of waiting to resolve a branch, it predicts which direction to take, and then completely reverts the processor state if it was wrong.
+Instead of waiting to resolve a branch, it predicts which direction to take, and then completely reverts the processor state if it is wrong.

 Vector (GPUs and TPUs)

 A vector processor is the simplest modern architecture with a very limited computation unit that is repeated many times over the chip to perform the same operation over a wide array of data.
-The term Graphical Processing Unit is most commonly used these days because initially, these got popular for their use in graphics.
+The term Graphical Processing Unit is most commonly used these days because initially, these became popular for their use in graphics.
 A GPU specifically has a limited instruction set to only support certain types of computation.
 Most of the advancement in GPU performance has come through basic technological scaling of density, area, frequency, and memory bandwidth.

-General Purpose Computing on Graphics Processing Unit (GPGPU):
+General Purpose Computing on Graphics Processing Unit (GPGPU)

 Recently, there has been a trend to expand the GPU instruction set to support general-purpose computing.
 These instructions must be adapted to run on the SIMD architecture and its algorithms run as a repeated loop on a CPU and perform the same operation on each adjacent data element of an array in every cycle.
-GPUs have very wide memory busses that provide excellent streaming data performance, but if the memory accesses are not aligned with the vector processor elements, then each data element requires a separate request from the memory bus.
-GPGPU algorithm development is, for the general case, much more difficult than for a CPU.
+GPUs have very wide memory buses that provide excellent streaming data performance, but if the memory accesses are not aligned with the vector processor elements, then each data element requires a separate request from the memory bus.
+GPGPU algorithm development is, in the general case, much more difficult than for a CPU.

 Many Artificial Intelligence algorithms are based on linear algebra, and a massive amount of development in this field has been done by expanding the size of parameter matrices.
 The parallelism of a GPU allows for massive acceleration of the most basic linear algebra, so it has been a good fit for AI researchers, as long as they stay within the confines of dense linear algebra on matrices that are large enough to occupy a big portion of the processing elements, and small enough to fit in the memory of the GPU.
 The two main thrusts of modern development in GPUs have been toward tensor processing units (TPUs), which perform full matrix operations in a single cycle, and Multi- GPU interconnects to handle larger networks.
-Today, we experience great divergence between the hardware architectures for dedicated graphics, and hardware designed for AI especially in precision.
+Today, we experience great divergence between the hardware architectures for dedicated graphics, and hardware designed for AI, especially in precision.

-An FPGA can be designed for any type of computing architecture, but here we focus on the AI-relevant architecture.
+An FPGA can be designed for any type of computing architecture, but here we focus on AI-relevant architecture.
 In a clocked architecture such as a CPU or GPU, each clock cycle loads a data element from a register, moves the data to a processing element, waits for the operation to complete, and then stores the result back to the register for the next operation.
 In a spatial data flow, the operations are directly connected to the processor so that the next operation executes as soon as the result is computed, and thus, the result is not stored in any register.

-They have some advantages that are easily realized in terms of Power, Latency and Throughput.
+They have some advantages that are easily realized in terms of Power, Latency, and Throughput.
 In a register-based processor, power consumption is mostly due to data storage and transport to and from the registers.
 This is eliminated, and the only energy expended is in the processing elements, and transporting data.
-The other main advantage is in latency between elements, which is no longer limited to the clock cycle.
-There are also some potential advantages in throughput, as the data can be clocked into the systolic array at the rate limited only by the slowest processing stage.
-The data clocks out at the other end at the same rate, with some delay in-between, which establishes the data flow.
+The other main advantage is the latency between elements, which is no longer limited to the clock cycle.
+There are also some potential advantages in throughput, as the data can be clocked into the systolic array at a rate limited only by the slowest processing stage.
+The data clocks out at the other end at the same rate, with some delay in between, which establishes the data flow.
 The most common type of systolic array for AI implementations is the tensor core, which has been integrated into a synchronous architecture as a TPU or part of a GPU.
 Full data flow implementations of entire deep learning architectures like ResNet-50 have been implemented in FPGA systems, which achieved state-of-the-art performance in both latency and power efficiency.

 When choosing an AI processor for a particular system, it is important to understand the relative advantages of each within the context of the algorithms used and the system requirements and performance objectives.